usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 - **Debugging Information**: Configuration files are in the `configs/` directory, and log files are located in the `logs/` directory for each component.

 > [!IMPORTANT]
+> It may be required for the AVX2 instruction set to be available on the host machine installing the testbed.
+Refer to the "Enabling VT-x/AMD-V for the AVX2 instruction set when building OpenAirInterface5G" section on the home directory README.md file for information on this.

+> [!NOTE]
 > OpenAirInterface's support for Linux Mint is currently limited.
 It is recommended to use Ubuntu.

 ## References